Skip to main content

 VAT collection decreased by 11.5% in 2020, to 63,337 million, which represented a loss of more than 8,000 million compared to the income achieved in 2019.

 final expenditure subject to VAT fell by 13.3%, seventeen points below the increase recorded in 2019 (Table 4.1).
-The decline is consistent with the general slowdown of the economy, in a context of practical price stability.
+The decline is consistent with the general slowdown of the economy, in a context of virtual price stability.

 Consequently, the VAT accrued in the period decreased by 13.6%, three tenths more than the subject expense.
 The net VAT accrued (which differs from the previous one because it includes the variation in the balance that companies leave to compensate from one year to the next) fell a little less, by 13.4%.